 Quant Strategist usually develops and designs mathematical models for formulating strategies and trading algorithms.
 They only focus on modeling specialties like risk mitigation, predatory tactics, and optimal liquidation.

 A developer is responsible for executing the model designed by Quant strategists.
 He is also involved in writing programs and maintaining the code so that the traders can do their jobs smoothly.

 Amongst the trader role, the career progression in a Prop firm will be as follows.

-A role of assistant trader is like that of a trainee.
-This is the first stage where the assistant traders are involved in clerical services, answering calls, recording transactions, as well as financial assessments.
+The role of an assistant trader is like that of a trainee.
+This is the first stage where the assistant traders are involved in clerical services, answering calls, recording transactions, and financial assessments.

 A Junior Trader is engaged in reporting trades and tracking price fluctuations for a particular investment.
-The actions of a junior trader are monitored by the Senior Trader.
-If the Junior Trader establishes a successful trading record, he can be promoted as a Senior Trader.
+The Senior Trader monitors the actions of a junior trader.
+If the Junior Trader establishes a successful trading record, he can be promoted to a Senior Trader.